Bylaws

 There shall be at least two regular meetings of the Board per calendar year.
 The Board shall meet immediately prior to and following the regular business of the biennial conference, and at other such times and locations as deemed appropriate by the President.
 Special meetings of the Board may be called by the President by giving at least ten (10) days’ notice to each Board Member.
 Special meetings shall be called by the President in like manner and on like notice upon written request of any six Board Members.

 Written or electronic notice of the Special meeting of the Board will state the place, day, hour, the purpose or purposes for which the meeting is called.
-This notice shall be electronically sent or mailed by President at least four weeks before the date of the meeting to each Board member of record as the date of the notice sent.
+This notice shall be electronically sent or mailed by President at least ten (10) days before the date of the meeting to each Board member of record as the date of the notice sent.
 Notice of any such meeting may be waived in writing by any member if the waiver sets forth in reasonable detail the purpose or purposes for which the meeting is called and the time and place thereof.
 Attendance at any meeting, in person or by proxy, shall constitute a waiver of notice of such meeting.

 A simple majority of the members of the Board shall constitute a quorum.
 During meetings of the Board, proxy voting may be permitted only upon the express written permission of the proxy grantor or their duly authorized attorney in fact.
 No proxy shall be valid after eleven months from the date of its execution, unless a longer time is expressly provided therein.